Wolf Gives Final Approval to Suspend Vehicle Registrations of Toll Scofflaws - NewsBreak

 “The customer is given several notices and opportunities to pay the tolls they owe before their registration is suspended,” said PennDOT spokeswoman Alexis Campbell.

-The Turnpike Commission has seen a jump in unpaid tolls since the recent conversion to all electronic tolling, and reached $155 million for the 2021-22 fiscal year.
-Read more about the legislation at FOX 43.
+The Turnpike Commission has seen a jump in unpaid tolls since the recent conversion to all electronic tolling; the ensuing debt reached $155 million for the 2021–2022 fiscal year.

+Read more about legislation affecting tolls on the Pennsylvania Turnpike at FOX 43.